-It is not uncommon in our industry to experience seasonally weaker revenue during the summer months and end-of-year holiday season.
+While we have not yet experienced significant seasonality in our results, it is not uncommon in our industry to experience seasonally weaker revenue during the summer months and end-of-year holiday season.
 We may be affected by other seasonal trends in the future, including severe weather (which can impact the number of elective procedures performed), particularly as our business matures.
 Additionally, this seasonality may be reflected to a much lesser extent, and sometimes may not be immediately apparent, in our revenue.
 To the extent we experience this seasonality, it may cause fluctuations in our operating results and financial metrics and make forecasting our future operating results and financial metrics more difficult.